Sunday, January 21, 2018 at 3pm

 Dmitri Pogorelov, violin

 Critically acclaimed violinist Dmitri Pogorelov has won prestigious chamber music competitions in his native Russia at an early age, which led to numerous appearances in chamber music recitals and solo performances with orchestras in the USA, Germany, Italy, France, Japan, and Russia.
 Dmitri has appeared in chamber music concerts with principal players of Chicago, Houston, Saint Louis and Seattle Symphonies, Cleveland, Minnesota, and Concertgebouw Orchestras, San Francisco, Chicago Lyric, and Frankfurt State Opera orchestras.
 As part of Dmitri’s interest in contemporary chamber music, he has recently recorded works by Eric Ewazen, Gunther Schuller, and Yehudi Wyner for Albany Records.
 A seasoned orchestral performer, Dmitri has worked under Pierre Boulez, Bernard Haitink, Sir Mark Elder, and Esa-Pekka Salonen as concertmaster of the Chicago Symphony’s Civic Orchestra.
-Dmitri is currently a doctoral candidate at Northwestern University's Bienen School of Music under the tutelage of Gerardo Ribeiro.
-Dmitri Pogorelov plays the “Radetzky” David Tecchler violin ca. 1720, on loan to him through the generosity of an anonymous donor.
+Dr. Dmitri Pogorelov holds degrees from Northwestern University (DMA), DePaul University (MM) and Lynn (BM) University, having studied under Gerardo Ribiero, Ilya Kaler, and Elmar Oliveira.
+Dimitri Pogorelov plays a 1720 David Tecchler “Radetzky” violin, on loan to him through the courtesy of an anonymous donor.

 Francois Henkins, violin